Kantipur (daily)

 Kantipur (Nepali: कान्तिपुर) is a Nepali language daily newspaper, published from Kathmandu, Biratnagar, Nepalgunj, and Bharatpur of Nepal simultaneously.
 It was founded by Shyam Goenka.
 Kantipurs publishers report that the circulation of this newspaper is just above 453,000 copies per day.
 It is regarded as the most widely read newspaper in Nepal; according to an audience survey in 2016, over half of those who read newspapers in Nepal were readers of Kantipur, considerably more than any other newspapers.
-The newspaper is also a source of information of homeland for Nepali diaspora.
+Kantipur is considered the paper of record in Nepal.